 In April 2018, Symantec launched a new Entitlement Management Capability called the Account Based Entitlement View (ABEV), located within the My Products tab in MySymantec.

 Customers can now see all their entitlements listed under the account that they were purchased as well as gaining access to their software and licence keys without having to register any serial numbers.

 Resellers & Partners can now see all entitlements that they resold to their end customers enabling more on time renewals.

-Effective November 18th, 2018, Symantec will introduce a Partner Permissions capability that determines what Resellers & Partners can view in their ABEV and this is dependent on the relationship with their end customers.
+The Partner Permissions capability determines what Resellers & Partners can view in their ABEV, which is dependent on the relationship with their end customers.
 This document will explain these access permissions.

 Customer Purchase Cycle